"He fixes our Naz Reid problem" - Lakers fans react as $33,000,000 center inches closer to return in elimination Game 5

 Lakers fans react to Maxi Kleber being listed questionable for Game 5 vs Timberolves (Image Source: Imagn)

-Lakers center Maxi Kleber is in contention to make an injury return in Wednesday's elimination Game 5 matchup against the Timberwolves.
-In the second year of a $33,000,000 contract, Kleber was traded to LA in February in the blockbuster trade swap, which saw Luka Doncic replace Anthony Davis.
+Lakers center Maxi Kleber is in contention to return from injury in Wednesday's elimination Game 5 matchup against the Timberwolves.
+In the second year of a $33,000,000 contract, Kleber was dealt to LA in February in the blockbuster trade swap, which saw Luka Doncic replace Anthony Davis.

 Ad

 Kleber has been recovering from a right foot surgery, delaying his debut for the Purple and Gold.
-He was out since Jan.
-25. A career 35.4% 3-point shooter, Kleber would have been an exceptional fit at center for the team this season if not for injury.
+He has sat out since Jan.
+25. A career 35.4% 3-point shooter, Kleber could have fit in nicely at center this season if not for injury.

 Ad

-However, with the Lakers in survival mode, a potential season debut cannot be ruled out for the 6-foot-10 forward, especially amid the team's inability to match the Wolves' size and struggling for depth.
+However, with the Lakers in survival mode, a season debut cannot be ruled out for the 6-foot-10 forward, especially amid the team's inability to match the Wolves' size.

 Explore the NBA Draft 2024 with our free NBA Mock Draft Simulator & be the GM of your favorite NBA team.

-After the Lakers officially announced Kleber's status for Game 5, fans delivered mixed reactions.
-One X user said Kleber could have been an apt answer for Wolves' sixth man, Naz Reid; however, the fan noted it could be late.
+After the Lakers upgraded Kleber's status to questionable for Game 5, fans delivered mixed reactions.
+One X user said Kleber could have been an apt answer for Wolves' sixth man, Naz Reid.

 Ad